Sharad Navratri: Worshipping The Divine Goddesses

 Sharad Navratri, as we know, marks the beginning of Autumn season.
 It is celebrated every year between the months of September and October.
 It is a nine-day long festival, whose end is honoured with Dussehra on the tenth day.
 Moreover, Sharad Navratri is considered to be one of the most auspicious Hindu festivals.
 The festival becomes even more auspicious with the worshipping of Durga Mata alongside.

-However, on the other hand, the Chaitra Navratri festival is celebrated during the months of March and April.
+On the other hand, the Chaitra Navratri festival is celebrated during the months of March and April.
 Chaitra Navratri marks the beginning of the Summer season.

 Image